publishpress/PublishPress-Planner/src/readme.txt

 * [Calendar](https://pressshack.com/publishpress/docs/calendar/) - The calendar lets you see your posts over a customizable date range.
 * [Custom Statuses](https://pressshack.com/publishpress/docs/custom-statuses/) - Create custom post statuses to define the stages of your publishing workflow.
-* [Editorial Comments](https://pressshack.com/publishpress/docs/editorial-comments/) - Share internal notes with your team.
+* [Comments](https://pressshack.com/publishpress/docs/editorial-comments/) - Share internal notes with your team.
-* [Editorial Metadata](https://pressshack.com/publishpress/docs/editorial-metadata/) - With Metadata you can customize the extra data that’s tracked for your content.
+* [Metadata](https://pressshack.com/publishpress/docs/editorial-metadata/) - With Metadata you can customize the extra data that’s tracked for your content.
 * [Notifications](https://pressshack.com/publishpress/docs/notifications/) - With email notifications, you can keep everyone updated about what’s happening with your content.
 * [Content Overview](https://pressshack.com/publishpress/docs/content-overview/) - A single screen that shows the publication status of all your content.
 * [User Groups](https://pressshack.com/publishpress/docs/user-groups/) - Organize your users into groups who can take different roles in your publishing workflow.